Kerry Remsen: 1990s

-In 1990, she appeared on stage at the Friends Theatre in the play Montana, playing the part of Gayle.

-Also in 1990 she landed a regular role as Pamela in Tribes.
-She appeared in the first episode which aired on the 5th of March that year.
-She appeared in a total of 65 of the show's 101 episodes, with her last airing on the 1st of June.
-Later that year she appeared as Trish in the Doogie Howser, M.D. episode, Car Wars.
+In 1990, Remsen appeared on stage at the Friends Theatre in the play Montana, playing the part of Gayle.
+Also in 1990, she landed a regular role as Pamela in Tribes.
+She appeared in the first episode which aired on 5 March that year.
+She appeared in a total of 65 of the show's 101 episodes, with her last airing on 1 June.
+Later that year she appeared as Trish in the Doogie Howser, M.D. episode "Car Wars".

 In 1992, the comedy film Round Numbers was released.
 The cast included Kate Mulgrew, Samantha Eggar, Marty Ingels, and Rick Dano.
 Remsen's sister Anne Remsen Manners was involved in the casting.
 Rremsen played the part of Constance, and was credited as Kerry Remsen Phillips.